claudiotalarico/vlsi-2025/osic-setup-tutorial.md

    The Windows user's home directory is:<br>
    `/mnt/c/Users/<windows username>`<br><br>

-   To check the version of Ubuntu installed type in the WSL terminal the following command:<br>
+   To check the version of Ubuntu installed type the following command in the <mark>WSL</mark> terminal:<br>
    ```
    cat /etc/os-release
    ```